-Menil, recalls a deadly mass shooting at an Orlando nightclub that targeted the city's queer and Latin American communities.
+Wardell Milan's (b.1977) Pulse, recently acquired by the Menil, recalls the 2016 deadly mass shooting at an Orlando nightclub that targeted the city's queer and Latin American communities.
 The artist's decision to remember the victims in a vibrant dance celebration is a staunch message of resistance against calculated violence.
+Milan will participate in an Artist Talk discussing his work on Thursday, November 14, 7-8 p.m. at the Menil.

 Houston artist Gael Stack (b.
-1941) layers texts and images to form the visual ground of her compositions, such as Untitled (for Tim), 1985, acquired by the museum in 2013.
-Culling from notes, scribbles, and doodles, often from her family and friends, Stack's work presents a swirl of consciousness as chaotic as it is contemplative.
-Similarly, Sari Dienes' (1898-1992) Letterbox, 1940s-1980s, fuses artwork and scrapbook by juxtaposing decades of personal correspondence in a found antique box.
+1941) layers texts and images to form the visual ground of her compositions, such as Untitled (for Tim), 1985.
+Culling from notes, jotted grocery lists, and doodles, often from her family and friends, Stack's work presents a swirl of consciousness as chaotic as it is contemplative.
+Similarly, Sari Dienes's (1898-1992) Letterbox, 1940s-1980s, fuses artwork and scrapbook by juxtaposing decades of personal correspondence from her circle of friends inside a found antique box.
 The meandering narrative she lays out for the viewer functions as both a composed portrait of her community and an art historical archive.

-Also included is At My Door, a 2013 series featuring six works of a fractured landscape by Luc Tuymans (b.
+Also included is My Door, a 2013 series featuring six works of a fractured landscape by Luc Tuymans (b.
 1958).
 The scene of a figure photographing a waning sun atop a distant horizon is portrayed through multiple perspectives-all similar but distinctly different.
-For this artist and others in the exhibition, the idea of the fragment surfaces in their exploration of vision, identity, and elegy.
+Memory, and how it fragments as time passes, is a foremost theme in the artist's work.
+For Tuymans and others in the exhibition, the idea of the fragment surfaces in their exploration of vision, identity, and elegy.